 Honors Residential Academic Programs (RAPs)

-First-year students living in an Honors Living-Learning Community have the opportunity to live on the same floor with other first-year students and enroll in two Honors classes in common.
+First-year students living in an Honors Living-Learning Community have the opportunity to live on the same floor with other first-year students and enroll in one or two Honors classes in common.
 Commonwealth Honors College offers several Honors Residential Academic Programs for students interested in this type of residential experience.
 Honors RAPs are housed in first-year buildings located in the CHC Residential Community and in Southwest Residential Area.
 Some of these residential programs are designed for students of the same major to live together on a floor and take common classes related to their discipline.
 Other Honors RAPs are multidisciplinary and appeal to students of any major who want to come together around a meaningful topic while also sharing living space and classes.

 The University offers RAPs, open to all first-year UMass students, in most residential areas.